martonpe/campaign-verifier/README.md

 * Mismatch in the ad descriptions
 * Campaigns that are missing from AdService altogether

-In the future it might check for additional things, like multiple campaigns refering to the same AdService, etc.
+It could be taken a step furher by checking for additional things, like multiple campaigns refering to the same AdService, etc.

 ## Request format